helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

 - On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
 - EBS Root Volume of you DEFAULT AMI's cannot be encrypted.
 You can also use a third party tool (such as bit locker) to encrypt the root volume, or this can be done when creating AMI's (future lab) in the AWS console or using the API.
 - Additional volumes can be encrypted.
+- Snapshots of encrypted volumes are encrypted automatically
+- Volumes restored from enc snapshots are also enc
+- Snapshots can be shared, but only if they are un encrypted.
+- Snapshots can be share with other accounts or public

 ## Security Groups